Hanna Szujó: Early life

-Espoir
+Junior gymnastics career

 2016

 Szujó competed at the Eva Kanyo Cup in the espoir division.
 She won the all-around and also placed first on vault and balance beam, second on floor exercise, and third on uneven bars.
 She next competed at the Győr Trophy where she placed twelfth in the all-around, fifth on vault, and fourth on floor exercise.

 2017

 In April 2017 Szujó competed at the Elek Matolay Memorial where she placed sixth in the all-around and on vault, fifth on floor exercise, and second on balance beam.
 She next competed at the Hungarian Master Championships where she placed eighth in the all-around and fifth on uneven bars.

-Junior

 2018

 In May Szujó competed at the Elek Matolay Memorial where she placed first in the junior all-around and on floor exercise.
 Additionally she placed second on uneven bars behind Zója Székely and fifth on balance beam.
 In June she competed at Gym Festival Trnava where she placed fifth in the all-around and third on balance beam behind Anastasia Bachynska and Ioana Stănciulescu.
 She next competed in a friendly competition where she helped the Hungarian junior team win gold and individually she placed third in the all-around.

 In August Szujó represented Hungary at the 2018 European Championships alongside Csenge Bácskay, Regina Medved, Bianka Schermann, and Székely; they placed ninth.
 At the Hungarian Championships Szujó only competed on uneven bars where she finished third.
 In October she competed at the Salamunov Memorial competition where she placed first in the all-around and on all four apparatuses.
 She ended the season competing at the Olympic Hopes Cup where she placed first in the all-around, second on floor exercise, third on balance beam, and fourth on vault.